DataScienceINT/knowledge-sharing/conferences/PyData Amsterdam 2024/PyDataAms2024.md

 Multimodal retrieval modals (ex:ColPali)
 Zero shot detection/classification: for any category (you can enter your own category) Multimodal RAG: ColPali(R) -> qwen2-VL (R)
-Fine tune/quantize if necessary
+Fine tune/quantize if necessary.
-Vision Language Models: HF has text-generation-inference
+Vision Language Models: HF has text-generation-inference.
-Quantisation: BitsAndBytesConfig
+Quantisation: BitsAndBytesConfig.
-Parameters efficient fine tuning (PEFT)
+Parameters efficient fine tuning (PEFT).
 Smol-vision: personal project.

 ### Run the benchmark they said, it will be fun they said - Vincent Warmerdam